 The Tilopa has great features with loads of pockets and a huge back-access pocket for all of your gear.
 The great thing about F-stop backpacks is their modular ICU systems.
 This means you can change up your backpack depending on whether you need lots of camera gear or more space for clothes and other things.

-The PRVKE by WANDRD is a very popular backpack for travel photographers with excellent features.
+The PRVKE by WANDRD is a very popular backpack for travel photographers with excellent features if you don't need a dedicated "hiking" or "trekking" pack.
 What's great about this bag is that it doesn't look like a camera backpack, but still has the accessibility of one.

 The PRVKE comes in three sizes; 21L, 31L, and 41L.
 I've personally tried one on and consider it pretty darn comfortable.
-However, it's just not as comfortable as the Tilopa, especially if you spend a lot of time hiking.
+However, it's not designed to be a backpack that you take on multi-day hikes in the backcountry.

 Okay, tripods aren't always necessary for travel photography.
 However, if you want to step up your landscape photography game, capture time-lapses, or record stable video footage, a great place to start is to invest in a lightweight travel tripod.